tmobile/magentaA11y/_checklist-web/stepper-input.md

 ## Code examples

 ### Speciality stepper integer input
+Before using this pattern, consider if using a plain [Select dropdown](https://www.magentaa11y.com/checklist-web/select/) which might be more clear and simple for all users.
+A select does everything that this stepper does, and with less code!
+Plus, a select is native and accessible out of the box.

-This component is useful for small-ish selections.
-If the max count is more than 20, this component will be cumbersome for people using a mouse.
+This component is useful for small range increments.
+If the max count is more than 20, consider use of a [Text Input](http://127.0.0.1:4000/checklist-web/text-input/) field as this component will be cumbersome for people using a mouse.

 {% highlight html %}
 {% include /examples/input-select-stepper.html %}